return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_device_c.rst

         device to probe and init

 .. _`phy_probe.description`:

 Description
 -----------

-Description: Take care of setting up the phy_device structure, set the state to READY (the driver's init function should set it to STARTING if needed).
+Take care of setting up the phy_device structure, set the state to READY (the driver's init function should set it to STARTING if needed).

 .. _`phy_driver_register`: